2017 ADVOCACY PRIORITIES

-It is important to note that this agenda does not represent all issues pertinent to the business community rather, the Advocacy Agenda is a “rolling agenda” and serves as a base document that will be monitored for purposes of updating or adding issues important to the Fairbanks business community.
+It is important to note that these advocacy priorities do not represent all issues pertinent to the business community.
+The priorities are determined by the committees and the board of directors on an annual basis.
+These will be monitored for purposes of updating or adding issues important to the Fairbanks business community.

 Support a comprehensive, long-term sustainable fiscal plan for the State of Alaska

 The Greater Fairbanks Chamber of Commerce supports the Alaska State Legislature’s efforts to balance the State’s budget using a “safe landing” approach.
 While progress has been made with spending, a long-term solution must be implemented.
 The Chamber supports legislation that

 1) utilizes earnings from the permanent fund, which will include dollars not currently circulating in our economy;

 2) makes government more efficient by changing the cost structure of government at all levels; and

 3) secures the long-term future of the State by encouraging resource development.

 The Chamber does not support taxes at this time, especially narrowly defined taxation targeting specific industries.

 A “safe landing” approach to solve the budget crisis means cutting expenses and increasing revenues gradually each year until the budget is balanced.
 This approach minimizes the effects on the economy and reduces the risk for job losses.